mollyim/mollyim-android/README.md

 Molly connects to the Signal server, so you can chat with your Signal contacts seamlessly.
 Please remember to review their [Signal Terms & Privacy Policy](https://signal.org/legal/) before signing up.

-Every two weeks Molly is updated to include the latest features and bug fixes from Signal.
+We update Molly every two weeks to include the latest features and bug fixes from Signal.
+The exception are security issues, that are patched as soon as the fix become available.

 ## Download